Eric A. Spiegel: Biography

 Spiegel's father owned many business during his childhood, one of them was a construction company.
 Through that, Spiegel worked at power plants in his youth.
 He studied Economics and worked at Booz Allen Hamilton in the oil, gas, power, and chemical sector for 23 years.
+He married Doreen Anderson on July 8, 1989, and has two children: daughter Jessica and son Allan.

 Education

 Spiegel received an MBA from the Tuck School of Business at Dartmouth College (he was an Edward Tuck Scholar) and his A.B. with Honors in Economics from Harvard University.